 Muhammad Ali (Little People, Big Dreams) follows the impressive life of perhaps the world’s most famous boxer; from a small child with a dream, to ‘The Greatest of All Time’.

 As a child growing up in Kentucky, Ali, (then Cassius Clay) had his bike stolen.
 Luckily, Ali’s anger caused by this event was noticed by a local police officer, who directed him towards boxing as a way of dealing with these feelings.
 The book reflects Ali’s journey through his professional boxing career, highlighting his passion, work ethic and intelligence.

-All too often, biographies (including those marketed as ‘child friendly’) are actually rather inaccessible to younger children.
-The language, structure and concepts explored within this genre frequently seems to be aimed at older children and young adults.
+All too often, biographies (including those marketed as ‘child friendly’) are rather inaccessible to younger children.
+The language, structure and concepts explored within this genre frequently seem to be aimed at older children and young adults.
 That’s why I found Muhammad Ali (and some of the other titles in the Little People, Big Dreams series) such a breath of fresh air.
 The language and content, along with a multitude of illustrations, allow children a real and relatable insight into the life of such an aspirational figure.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.